List of Ramsar sites in India

+According to The Wetlands (Conservation and Management) Rules of 2017, the Indian government's definition of wetlands does not include river channels, paddy fields, or other areas utilized for commercial activities.

-According to WWF-India, wetlands are one of the most threatened of all ecosystems in India.
+According To WWF-India, wetlands are one of the most threatened of all ecosystems in India.
 Loss of vegetation, salinization, excessive inundation, water pollution, invasive species, excessive development and road building, have all damaged the country's wetlands.
-In 2022, Twenty Six new sites were added that includes Karikili Bird Sanctuary, Pallikaranai Marsh Reserve Forest & Pichavaram Mangrove from Tamil Nadu, Pala wetland from Mizoram, Sakhya Sagar from Madhya Pradesh.
-The surface-area covered by Ramsar Sites are around 1,083,322 hectares.
-Tamil Nadu has the highest number of Ramsar Sites in India with 14 Ramsar Sites.

-Till 2014 there were 26 Ramsar sites across India.
-Since 2014 till date 49 new Ramsar sites have been added across India.